survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 **Pros:**

-* You get exactly the solution you are capable of developing.
+* You get exactly what you are capable of developing.
 * You control package releases and can publish fixes and features as you prefer.

 **Cons:**